 - Approval process

 - Reimbursement process

-Additionally, anticipate some of the more nuanced questions employees might ask about your program and prepare Q&As to address them.
-For example, can employees complete professional development activities during working hours, or should they do it on their own time?
+Additionally, anticipate some of the more nuanced questions employees might ask about your continuous education program and prepare Q&As to address them.
+For example, can employees complete upskilling activities during working hours, or should they do it on their own time?
 If a program is paid for using an annual stipend in a given fiscal year, can the program content be completed in the following year?